CLCStriders/.github/profile/README.md

 The site and DNS records are backed by [CloudFlare](https://www.cloudflare.com/).

+We use a [1Password](httpsL//1password.com) as our password manager and enable 2FA/MFA everywhere possible.

 ## Social Media

 The club have social media channels on Instagram, Twitter and Facebook and integrations between them.
 Integrations are provided through a third party service called [IFTTT](https://ifttt.com) (If This Then That)